![]() |

 magazine but it is essential to ensure that these have been recently compiled if

-Restaurants Fairlawns Hotel and Spa is near Birmingham so we haven't been there yet but it has recently added some of our wines to its list (so it must be a good place to relax).
-Certainly they have much to offer.
-The Waffle House is the perfect lunch venue in Norwich.
+Tudor Farmhouse Hotel in the Forest of Dean is a converted 13th century farmhouse in a very picturesque setting with a two AA rosette restaurant.
+The Waffle House is a great place for a quick lunch in Norwich's city centre.
 Bustling with shoppers, this is the place in Norwich for extremely high quality (almost exclusively organic ingredients) food and a glass of straight-talking wine.
 Enthusiastic and friendly staff go a long way to making this a fun place to grab a bite.
+Good in the evenings too!